beckym223/manual_work/E6_long_edited.md

-"portfolio theories," and, most recently, the attempted application of rational expec- tations theory to stock prices. and attitudinal factors influencing the optimism or pes- simism of investors or consumers, and thus their spend- ing at given prices, incomes, and interest rates.
-18To be sure, in Jorgenson's own applications of his theory, he concentrates on levels of and changes in tax-law depreciation provisions, tax credits, and the tax rates that affect after-tax profitability: even to the ex- tent of taking-in empirical work-the relevant interest rate, used to discount future cost and income streams, as a constant over time!
-'9The linearity of the relationship between invest- ment and q is, of course, arbitrary, as is the use of the ratio less one rather than the algebraic difference be- tween market value and replacement cost.
-Several variants are thus possible.
-20Stock prices can also be thought of merely as an index of sentiment, optimism, or "animal spirits," which seem so significantly to affect both the stock market and real investment.
-Although Keynes stressed this influence of stock prices, that is not their role in Tobin's analysis.
+"portfolio theories," and, most recently, the attempted application of rational expec- tations theory to stock prices.

 ### ---Economics-1983-0-15.txt---
 However, Robert Shiller's recent paper